What is Physiotherapy?

 Contact: Jenny Watson, via the physiotherapy department.

-Medical Rehabilitation Team: Eleven Physiotherapy staff are responsible for providing a seven day service for the Medical Assessment Unit (MAU) and a six day service to the Health Care of the Elderly wards.
-Physiotherapists assess and treat complex patients with a variety of age-related neurological, respiratory and musculoskeletal problems.
-The team work as part of the multidisciplinary team to provide holistic care and appropriate discharge planning.
+Medical Rehabilitation Team: We are a large dynamic team responsible for providing a seven day service across Emergency care (ED, CDU, MAU, Short stay ward) and a six day service to the Health Care of the Elderly wards.
+Our physiotherapists assess and treat complex patients with a variety of age-related neurological, respiratory and musculoskeletal conditions.
+The team work as part of the multidisciplinary team to provide holistic care and enable appropriate discharge planning.

 Surgical Team: The team is made up of eight staff including a Clinical Specialist Physiotherapist.
 The team offer a service to those recovering from abdominal and vascular surgeries to promote rapid regaining of pre-admission mobility and the appropriate management of respiratory problems.
 The Physiotherapy team are responsible for several wards and the busy Intensive Care Unit assessing patients for mobility and treating them with chest Physiotherapy.